cla-cif/movie-DB-2000s/README.md

 ## How it works
 ![Welcome](https://github.com/cla-cif/movie-DB-2000s/blob/main/screenshot/welcome.png)
-- The user is welcomed by a large title and a short welcome message presenting the dataframe (database) and its main features.
+- The user is welcomed by a large title and a short message presenting the dataset and its main functionalities.
 - The app has two main features: display processed data and perform queries.
-- Side features are HELP and EXIT which can be invoked at any point by typing the desired feature after any question.
+- Side features are HELP and EXIT which can be invoked at any point by typing the desired functionality after any question.
 - The first time the app is launched, the user is offered the choice to get HELP, EXIT the program or press the Enter key to continue (especially in case the user is already familiar with the app and wants skip the HELP section)
 - Throgh a series of questions, the user is lead to the desired output.
 - Each answer (input) from the user is verified.
-If the check fails, the user is prompted to provide a suitable input.
+If the check fails, a message explaining the error is shown and the question is asked again.
 ![Error](https://github.com/cla-cif/movie-DB-2000s/blob/main/screenshot/error.png)
 - After each result (output), the user is returned to the main question and can chose again how to explore the database (SEARCH/DATA).
 ![After output](https://github.com/cla-cif/movie-DB-2000s/blob/main/screenshot/after-output.png)
 - The app wont terminate unless the user types exit, closes the window or refreshes the page.
+- The app is designed to avoid dead ends which will force the user to restart the app in order to continue.
+The user can always type a command.

 ### Flowchart